PaNOSC-ViNYL/ase/doc/ase/utils.rst

 Equation of state
 =================

-The :class:`~ase.utils.eos.EquationOfState` class can be used to find equilibrium volume, energy, and bulk modulus for solids:
+The :class:`~ase.eos.EquationOfState` class can be used to find equilibrium volume, energy, and bulk modulus for solids:

-.. autoclass:: ase.utils.eos.EquationOfState
+.. autoclass:: ase.eos.EquationOfState
   :members: fit, plot